 Menus and toolbars are replaced by Ribbon - a content-sensitive selection of tabs and buttons.
 Ribbon can also be activated by pressing Alt key once - it then displays letters that can be pressed to access displayed commands; and it can be minimized or maximized using keyboard shortcut Ctrl+F1.

 Touch screen owners should remember that touch and hold simulates right-clicking with mouse.

-You can almost always undo your last actions (copy, move, rename, delete) just by pressing CTRL+Z on your keyboard or by opening Edit or Organize menu and selecting Undo.
+In all versions of Windows, you can almost always undo your very last action (copy, move, rename, delete) just by pressing CTRL+Z on your keyboard or by opening Edit or Organize menu and selecting Undo.

 You can select one item by clicking on it once.
 You can also navigate using arrow keys on keyboard and select/deselect items holding down Ctrl key and pressing Space.

 To make selecting multiple items easier on touch screens in Windows 8 and 8.1, open View tab on Ribbon and enable the Item check boxes option.

 If you want to select multiple consecutive items, click on the first item, then press and hold down SHIFT key on your keyboard and click on the last item.
 After this, release the SHIFT key.

 You can also select multiple consecutive items with only mouse by holding down left button, moving pointer over items and then releasing the button.
 During selecting, a transparent box for selection area is being displayed.